 The new registration certificate will be sent to the watercraft owner by post.
 Once the new certificate has arrived, the previous registration certificate must be destroyed by cutting it in half across the registration number.
 The watercraft can be used even before the registration certificate arrives.
-If necessary, the authorities can check the system to verify that the watercraft has been registered and that a registration certificate has been ordered.
+If necessary, the authorities can verify online whether the watercraft has been registered and a registration certificate has been ordered.

-The registration certificate does not contain the name of the boat nor its home port.
+The registration certificate does not contain the name of the watercraft nor its home port.

-If you need a trilingual extract from the Watercraft Register provided with a signature and stamp, you can order it here.
+If you need a trilingual extract from the register provided with a signature and stamp, you can order it here.
 The price is EUR15 and the extract will be delivered to the desired address.

 Please note that the extract is not an official document and that it does not replace a valid registration certificate.